Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/JARS/ADVANCED.md

 Version: 1.12.2
 Currently Active

-- MCPC+ - The First Hybrid server for Bukkit and Forge Combination.
+- [Hotpur](https://github.com/ishlandbukkit/Hotpur) - HotPur is a 1.16.5 fork of Purpur attempting to add Fabric mod support.
+Version: 1.16.4
+Currently Active

+- [MCPC+](https://ci.md-5.net/job/Cauldron/) - MCPC+ was a 1.2.5 to 1.7.10 Bukkit/Forge hybrid, the first of its kind.
+It was also known as Cauldron.

-- KCauldron - A Fork of MCPC+ using Spigot instead of CraftBukkit.
+- [KCauldron](https://github.com/djoveryde/KCauldron) - KCauldron is a fork of MCPC+ using Spigot instead of CraftBukkit.
+Version: 1.7.10
+DISCONTINUED

-- Thermos - A Fork of KCauldron with many bug fixes and performance improvements.
+- [Thermos](https://github.com/CyberdyneCC/Thermos) - A Fork of KCauldron with many bug fixes and performance improvements.
+Version: 1.7.10
+DISCONTINUED

-- Contigo - A fork of Thermos that was opened after Thermos was discontinued and allowed the community to add patches and bug fixes.
+- [Contigo](https://github.com/djoveryde/Contigo) - A fork of Thermos that was opened after Thermos was discontinued and allowed the community to add patches and bug fixes.
+Version: ???
+DISCONTINUED

-- Uranium - A fork of KCauldron that added new features and bug fixes and is a very popular server choice in China.
+- [Uranium](https://github.com/UraniumMC/Uranium) - A fork of KCauldron that added new features and bug fixes and is a very popular server choice in China.
+Version: ???
+DISCONTINUED

-- CatServer - A Server designed for Forge and Paper support not based on any other preexisting software.
+- [CatServer](https://github.com/Luohuayu/CatServer) - A Server designed for Forge and Paper support not based on any other preexisting software.
+Version: 1.12.2
+Currently Active

-- Kettle - A fork of Contigo that was updated to 1.12.2 and later 1.14.4 which adds support Paper and Forge Support.
+- [Kettle](https://github.com/KettleFoundation/Kettle) - A fork of Contigo that was updated to 1.12.2 and later 1.14.4 which adds support Paper and Forge Support.
 Version: 1.12.2 - 1.14.4
+Currently Active

 - TableCloth - A Hybrid jar forked from AtomMC combining Forge + Spigot and a couple of Paper Patches.
+Version: ???
+DISCONTINUED

+- [Lava](https://github.com/Timardo/Lava) - Lava is a 1.12.2 Forge/Spigot hybrid server not forked from any other hybrid servers.
+Version: 1.12.2
+DISCONTINUED

+- [NeptuneForge](https://github.com/NeptunePowered/NeptuneForge) - A hybrid of Forge/NeptureVanilla.
+NeptuneVanilla being the fork of CanaryMod.
+Version: ???
+DISCONTINUED

+- [PFServer](https://github.com/l89669/PFServer) - PFServer is a 1.12.2 fork of AtomMC and CatServer to create a better Forge/Bukkit hybrid.
+Version: ???
+DISCONTINUED

 ## Network Software

 - [BungeeCord](https://www.spigotmc.org/wiki/bungeecord/) - Base for the Waterfall fork, these JARs are used for configuring networks of which an example is Hypixel or Mineplex, it is used for distributing workload and players to different lobbies (Different server instances run with separate files and data).
 No, this can't be used as a normal JAR and requires at least 3 servers/instances, one is BungeeCord (or it's fork) which is called the proxy, players connect to this proxy and are sent to the default server which is set in config.
 Let's say server "Lobby" is the default, it will send you there, then you can connect to another server, for example, "Survival" which is running in a separate server/instance and BungeeCord enables the functionality travel across these different servers without returning to the multiplayer menu screen.
 (It can be done with special plugins which utilize BungeeCord API to send you to the chosen server on click, you'll most commonly see it as a compass or portal).
 Version: 1.8 - 1.16.5
 Currently Active